Dispute over the Status and Use of the Waters of the Silala: Historical context

-Dispute over the Status and Use of the Waters of the Silala (Chile v.
-Bolivia) was a case at the International Court of Justice.
-In the case, Chile petitioned the Court to declare the Silala River an "international watercourse whose use by Chile and Bolivia is governed by customary international law."
-Chile presented the case in 2016 while the Bolivian case against Chile, Obligation to Negotiate Access to the Pacific Ocean, was still ongoing.
-According to France 24 the case came as a surprise.
-The upper area of Silala River around the Bolivia–Chile border have had its flow enhanced by channels since 1928 for sanitary reasons given that the river sources lie in small wetlands.
-These wetlands are bofedales with insect fauna and were intervened for better drainage after fly eggs were detected in the water supply of the city of Antofagasta.
+The upper area of the Silala River around the Bolivia–Chile border has had its flow enhanced by channels since 1928 for sanitary reasons, given that the river's sources lie in small wetlands.
+These wetlands are bofedales with insect fauna; they were intervened for better drainage after fly eggs were detected in the water supply of the city of Antofagasta.